danmunteanu/danmunteanu/README.md

 ## About Me
 I'm an lifelong software tinkerer.
 I am also interested in other things, such as:
-- Music production
 - Voiceovers
-- Audio editing
+- Audio Editing
+- Music Production
 - Course Publishing
 - Open Source Software

 I've voiced a few commercials, corporate training videos and even a couple of YouTube channels (as a Romanian Voiceover).

-Hire me as a freelance [Romanian Voiceover](https://www.fiverr.com/dan_munteanu/) on Fiverr.
+Hire me as a freelance [Romanian Voiceover](https://www.fiverr.com/dan_munteanu/) (on Fiverr).

 ## Software Development
-### On Windows, I develop Desktop Applications with:
+### On Windows, I develop desktop applications with:
 - C# and .NET Core

 ### For Web Development, I use: